 - ¼ cup steamed beet See Note

-- 2 tbsp vegan Worcestershire sauce See Note
+- 2 tablespoon vegan Worcestershire sauce See Note

 - 1 tablespoon tomato paste

-- 1 tsp maple syrup or brown sugar
+- 1 teaspoon maple syrup or brown sugar

 - Preheat the oven to 350°F (176°C)

 - In a small pan on medium heat, toast the 1 tbsp onion powder, 2 tsp coriander, 1 tsp allspice, ½ tsp ground ginger, ½ tsp cinnamon, and 1/8 tsp cloves until they release their oils and become fragrant.
 Approximately 2 to 3 minutes.
 Stir frequently.